 SOME ERLANDSEN HISTORY

-1894 article in the “Music Trades Review.”
-This revealed that Julius Erlandsen was in now control of the company, innovating, and receiving credit for it.
-Its just one example of the wide range of products that the Erlandsen machine shop supplied for the piano industry.
+This article revealed that Julius Erlandsen was now in control of the company, innovating, and receiving credit for it.
+It’s just one example of the wide range of products that the Erlandsen machine shop supplied for the piano industry.

 This is an earlier version of the Erlandsen hammer, with only one adjustment set screw (later models had two), with a German silver collar and ferrule, detailing on the metal parts, and a different turning design than later versions, for the double square head (two square sockets).
 Star tips may have been uncommon when this hammer was made.